YYDSDD/OTCLDA/README.md

 # OTCLDA
-OTCLDA : Optimal Transport and Contrastive Learning for Domain Adaptive Semantic Segmentation The code of OTCLDA is coming soon.
+# OTCLDA : Optimal Transport and Contrastive Learning for Domain Adaptive Semantic Segmentation.
+The code of OTCLDA is coming soon.